whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL](https://github.com/turingschool-projects/briefcase/)
 *   [Production URL](https://turing-briefcase-production.herokuapp.com)

 Briefcase was a project where we brought the development of the Turing alumni page in-house.
-Although the site works functionally there were many areas that could have been improved.
+Although the site works functionally there were many areas that were improved.
 Bringing the project in-house helped to streamline solving many of the functionality problems.
 The main focus for revamping the website was to make it easy for the user to upload a profile.
 We added whatever we could get from another app, called Census, to help with the process.

 Reviewer: Nate